Save both your headphones and your life with this simple guide to fix a short circuit.

 Pull the plug, not the cable

 You might have heard this reminder already once or twice when your parents were teaching you how to plug out your new microwave.
-Well, the same same reminder and principle applies to headphone cables.
+Well, the same reminder and principle apply to headphone cables.

 When removing the headphone cord from your phone or any device, be sure to hold the plug and not the cable.
 The juncture between the wire and the plus is very sensitive and vulnerable so pulling the cable increases tension in the area.

 Turn down the volume before plugging or unplugging